Nesuhi Ertegun: Career

 Although his main interest was initially New Orleans jazz, which he also wrote about while serving as the editor of Record Changer magazine, Ertegun was open to more modern styles.
-He sold the Jazz Man label in 1952 to Lester Koenig and then went to work for Koenig at Good Time Jazz Records.
-While there, on Koenig's recommendation, he was engaged to teach the first history of jazz course for academic credit at a major US university, at UCLA.
+In 1952, he sold the Jazz Man label to Lester Koenig and then went to work for Koenig at Good Time Jazz Records.
+While there, on Koenig's recommendation, he was engaged to teach a history of jazz course for academic credit at University of California, Los Angeles (UCLA), the first of its kind at a major U.S. university.

-In 1955, he was preparing to work for Imperial Records to develop their jazz record line and develop a catalog of LPs.
+In 1955, he was preparing to work for Imperial Records to develop their jazz record line and a catalog of LPs.
 However, Ahmet Ertegun and Jerry Wexler persuaded him instead to join their company, Atlantic Records, where he was made a partner.
 He became vice-president in charge of the jazz and LP department at Atlantic, building up the label's extensive catalog of jazz LPs.
 He was responsible for investing in the album market, improving the quality of recordings and sleeve formats.

-As a producer at Atlantic he worked with John Coltrane, Charles Mingus, Ornette Coleman, whom Lester Koenig had previously recorded at Contemporary, the Modern Jazz Quartet and many others.
-Nesuhi also became involved with the label's rhythm & blues and rock-and-roll roster, first recruiting songwriters and producers Leiber and Stoller, with whom he had worked in California, and producing several hit records for Ray Charles, Chris Connor, the Drifters, Bobby Darin and Roberta Flack.
+As a producer at Atlantic, he worked with John Coltrane, Charles Mingus, Ornette Coleman (whom Lester Koenig had previously recorded at Contemporary), and the Modern Jazz Quartet, among many others.
+Ertegun also became involved with the label's rhythm & blues and rock-and-roll roster, first recruiting songwriters and producers Leiber and Stoller, with whom he had worked in California, and producing several hit records for Ray Charles, Chris Connor, the Drifters, Bobby Darin, and Roberta Flack.